Loading…

 One Piece TCG

-This OP-16 price guide covers the market three weeks into the EN launch of The Time of Battle.
+This OP-16 price guide covers the market roughly ten weeks into the EN launch of The Time of Battle, updated with live TCGPlayer data as of mid-August 2026.
 EN hit shelves June 12, 2026.
 Japan had a two-week head start from the May 30 release, giving JP prices time to establish before EN product started moving.

-Below is what the Three Admiral Manga Rares are trading for in Japan, how EN prices compare, and where the market has landed after the initial launch window.
+Below is what the Three Admiral Manga Rares are trading for in Japan, how EN prices compare, and where the market has actually landed since launch, including a correction to the earlier "prices are settling down" read on the Admiral Manga Rares.

-TL;DR: Sakazuki Manga Rare is near 500,000 JPY and is the most expensive card in OP-16.
-Kuzan and Borsalino are each around 400,000 JPY.
+TL;DR: Sakazuki Manga Rare is near 500,000 JPY in Japan and remains the most expensive card in OP-16, though on the EN market it has cooled from a mid-July peak near $1,600 to around $1,200 on TCGPlayer as of mid-August.
+Kuzan and Borsalino are each around 400,000 JPY in Japan and hold steadier EN prices in the $1,000-1,150 range.
 The three-Admiral Manga Rare split is unprecedented in the main One Piece TCG line and inflates all three prices through completionist demand.
-EN prices have settled at roughly 70 to 85% of JP equivalents for collector cards.
 Standard SR Admirals are the competitive pieces, not the Manga Rares.
-The week-3 settling window is here.
-Competitive SRs are now at market rate.
+Non-chase SRs and Rs have settled at market rate for weeks; the Manga Rares are still moving, just downward now rather than up.

 Standard SR and competitive R cards are running $10 to $60 USD on EN, depending on play demand.
-EN prices have settled for most cards in the three weeks since launch.
+Those non-chase prices have settled for most cards since launch, but the Admiral Manga Rares have not settled the same way.
+They climbed instead.

 OP-16 is the first main One Piece TCG set to have three Manga Rares instead of one.
 Every previous main set has had a single Manga Rare slot.
 Bandai gave all three of those slots to the Marine Admirals, and the result is a price landscape unlike anything the game has produced before.